sean-m-sullivan/ansiblefest2022_configuration_as_code/task1.md

 ## Step 4

-Create your inventory file `inventory.yml`, **YOU WILL NEED TO FILL THESE IN** copy in the username and password into the correct fields a long with the servers.
+Create your inventory file `inventory.yml`, **YOU WILL NEED TO FILL THESE IN** copy in the servers replacing lines 77, 81, and 85.

 ```yaml
 ---